Skip to content

 If it states that you can improve on your forecast, you can ‘buy’ missing years of NI payments to make up the shortfall.
 Previously, you had to make a few phone calls to make this happen, but now you can make secure payments online.

-Clicking the link to your National Insurance record shows your history of NI payments since 2006.
-If any years are incomplete, you can see how much it will take to plug the gap and what that will add to your future pension.
+Clicking the 'View your National Insurance record' link shows your history of NI payments since 2006.
+If any years are incomplete, you can see how much it costs to plug the gap and what that will add to your future pension.
 You’ll then have the option to make a ‘voluntary contribution’ online.
-Up until 5 April 2025, you can top up any incomplete years between 2006 to 2018 (usually there’s only a six-year window).

 Who it won’t help

-Unfortunately, there are some situations where you can’t boost your pension using the new online service:
+Unfortunately, there are some situations where you can’t boost your pension using the online service:

 • If you’ve already started receiving your State Pension, or become eligible within four months.